Table of Contents (click to expand)

 You need to see what they are trying to build and if this is needed in the future and will solve problems, and, last but not least, what their crypto will actually be used for.
 Then you purchase it and forget it for some years.

-You need to trust your instinct and just look at the long run.
-The long-term is what we have our eyes on, not the ups and downs.
+You need to trust your instinct and look at the long run.
+We have our eyes on the long-term, not the ups and downs.

 Bitcoin was invented by a mysterious person or a group of persons appearing as Satoshi Nakamoto.
-A Satoshi, commonly referred to as “sats” is the smallest unit of a Bitcoin, so it is one hundred millionth of a Bitcoin.
+A Satoshi, commonly called “sats,” is the smallest unit of a Bitcoin, so it is one hundred millionth of a Bitcoin.

 What Does “Sats” Mean?